digital-societies-institute/digital-societies-institute/questions.md

 intro_image_hide_on_mobile: true
 ---

-## These are some questions that we are working to find answers for by research, analysis and experimentation.
+## These are the main questions we are working to find answers for by research, analysis and experimentation.

 ### 1. How does the use of **artificial intelligence** in the decision-making process affect (in the short and long term) the level of trust in collective decisions?